Kizoky/postal-iii-ultrapatch-angel/README_ANGEL.txt

 IMPORTANT:
 ==========
-PhysX in Ultrapatch Angel is broken, we do not plan fixing it.
+Access to PhysX in Ultrapatch Angel is completely removed starting from v1.2.0.
-You can disable it with the '-nophysx' launch parameter (recommended), or via the 'physx_enabled' console command.
 For anything Multiplayer-related please check out 'README_MULTIPLAYER.txt'

 MULTIPLAYER NOTE:
 =================
 Postal III Angel attempts to fix most of the issues the vanilla game had with it's Multiplayer hack, it **CANNOT** fix **ALL** issues with Multiplayer.
-We recommend to only play Multiplayer with people you know and trust, we also recommend using 'ultrapatch_mp.cfg' found in the cfg folder for Multiplayer.
+We recommend playing Multiplayer with people you know and trust only, we also recommend using 'ultrapatch_mp.cfg' found in the cfg folder for Multiplayer.

 POSTAL III ANGEL CONSOLE COMMANDS: